apryakhin/legion.stanford.edu/profiling.md

     to ensure reasonable latency and bandwidth by ensuring medium size GASNet active messages are used on both Infiniband and Cray GASNet conduits.
- * `-hl:filter` - This flag is more subtle and we only encourage users to make use of it after gaining some understanding of how the Legion runtime operates.
+ * `-lg:filter` - This flag is more subtle and we only encourage users to make use of it after gaining some understanding of how the Legion runtime operates.
 In some application, there are many live operations that are non-interfering in different